 “The USDE SIP grants are an important tool for making transformative improvements in both retention and graduation rates for the school,” Robertson said.
-“By keeping students enrolled and graduating on time, Louisiana College becomes stronger, central Louisiana becomes more capable in its workforce, and America is better.”
+“By keeping students enrolled and graduating on time, Louisiana Christian University becomes stronger, central Louisiana becomes more capable in its workforce, and America is better.”

 Robertson added that in the 20-plus years he has followed politics in the 5th district that this is the first time, to his knowledge, anyone elected to this office has made a higher education tour—including her staff—and asserted her heartfelt belief that higher education is a key to advancing Louisiana.